sleepingkingstudios/rspec-sleeping_king_studios/DEVELOPMENT.md

 - General project for using matchers as Ruby objects
   - Inspectable - expectations, comparison results exposed via readers
   - Favor readers over instance variables.
+- Ordering options:
+  - group_by: option - allows grouping of examples, e.g. group_by: :fixtures.
+Groups all examples by each value of the given metadata.
+Also before/after/around(:group, fixtures: true)?
+  - example group-level ordering
+    - order :defined_and_fail_fast - run the specs in given order, but after a spec fails all further specs in that example group are marked as pending.